-The Act on Commerce regulates the principles and conditions for the pursuit of commercial activity, by retaining the freedom to pursue a commercial activity and emphasising the development of micro, small and medium-sized enterprises.
+The Act on Commerce regulates the principles and conditions of the pursuit of commercial activity, by retaining the freedom to pursue a commercial activity and emphasising the development of micro, small and medium-sized enterprises.

-Applications for operating licences must be submitted to the notary for the competent local government of the town where the business is registered.
+Applications for operating licences must be submitted to the notary of the competent local government of the town where the business is registered.
 In general, the pursuit of commercial activities must also be reported to him.

 Appealing against trade barriers

 The notification procedures provide additional security for the free movement of goods in the internal market.
-These include notification on the physical barriers to the trading of goods and certain market monitoring measures.
+These include for instance notification on the physical barriers to the trading of goods and certain market monitoring measures.

 Permits and licences